kurt-krueckeberg/php-translation-and-dictionary-rest-api-classes/doc-not-done.md

 # Documentation

+BEING REWRITTEN...
 Code tested against PHP 8.1 only.
 See [main.php](main.php) for example code.

 ## Overview

-This code generates German example sentences, using the University of [Leipzig Corpora Collection](https://wortschatz.uni-leipzig.de/en), and translates them into the target language.
+This code generates German example sentences using the University of [Leipzig Corpora Collection](https://wortschatz.uni-leipzig.de/en), and translates them into the target language.
+The University of Leipzig's Corpora includes other languages (click on the [language](https://corpora.uni-leipzig.de/en#) with display other languages).

-The input is file with a list of words (one word per line).
-To use it, you must have either a DEEPL account or a Microsoft Azure account.
-Other cloud-base translators may be added later.
+The input is a text file with a list of words (one word per line).

 **Note:** The [Leipzig Corpora Collection](https://wortschatz.uni-leipzig.de/en) provides example sentences in other languages besides German.